 Joint bank accounts

 A joint account with a spouse or other partner may be convenient, and whether you have one is a matter of choice.
 However, think long and hard about whether you want savings accounts in joint names, particularly if they contain large sums.

 Moving money between partners can save tax and, depending on how the account is set up, joint accounts can generally be accessed by either partner, including after the death of one party (useful to ensure that a surviving spouse or partner is not left without funds prior to probate).
 Do make sure that any joint accounts don’t affect means-tested benefits, particularly care fees.

-How the fees for long-term care will be met if care is needed can be worrying for everyone in later life, but perhaps more so when there are children from a first marriage concerned that the wealth garnered during their parents’ marriage could disappear in expenditure on someone they hardly know.
+How fees for long-term care will be met if care is needed can be worrying for everyone in later life.
+But perhaps more so when there are children from a first marriage concerned that the wealth garnered during their parents’ marriage could disappear in expenditure on someone they hardly know.